Luna160-star/Personal-Site/README.md

 - about me
 - some of my projects

-I was so confused what to include or what not..
+I was so confused what to include or what not.. i still am honestly? but i hope its enough T-T, the complete version would be wayyy better, trust.

 <br>